nilsmehlhorn/blog/posts/angular-material-paginated-datasource/index.md

 [DataSource](https://material.angular.io/components/table/overview#advanced-data-sources).

 > For most real-world applications, providing the table a DataSource instance will be the best way to manage data.
 The DataSource is meant to serve a place to encapsulate any sorting, filtering, pagination, and data retrieval logic specific to the application.

+So, a datasource therefore contains all logic required for sorting, filtering and paginating data.

 Often times the amount of data we'd like to display is too big to be fetched in one batch.
 You can get around this by slicing your data and